DilanCF/CMSC412_notes/lecture/Lecture13.md

 For each task, must know when it starts
 * At this time, must know when it will finish
-* Must scheudle before we have deadline
+* Must schedule before we have deadline

 Usually cyclic tasks
 * examine things over and over

 Make sure they end at their cycle time

-Anytimne we start running any tassk, must go through lkatencies
+Anytime we start running any task, must go through latencies
 * Interrupts occur
   * Invariable part of what we must do

-That time is taken away from processingf time
+That time is taken away from processing time

 Soft real time: Must finish by 10, but ok to be late
 * Gains penalty with lateness